 Store your cookies at room temperature in an airtight container.
 They should keep for about 5 days.
 If you want to keep them soft and moist, you can use the age-old trick of sticking a slice of bread in the container with them.

 You can freeze this cookie dough before you bake it.
 I’d roll the dough into a log and wrap it with freezer paper and aluminum foil.
 It will keep in your freezer for up to 4 months.
+Or, you can use a cookie scoop and to put dollops of cookie dough on a cookie sheet.
+Flash freeze the dough balls in your freezer.
+Once hard, you can put them in a freezer bag and store then like that.
+Then just take out as many cookies as you’d like to bake.
 Thaw out in the refrigerator before baking.

 - ADD NUTS – Add cashews, almonds, pecans or walnuts to this recipe.
 This will give it some extra flavor and crunch.